-A member of an all-state team as selected by the Omaha World Herald or Lincoln Journal Star.
-An individual event champion or runner-up at the state level in any NSAA sanctioned state championship contest.
+- A member of an all-state team as selected by the Omaha World Herald or Lincoln Journal Star. - 2.
+An individual event champion or runner-up at the state level in any NSAA sanctioned state championship contest. - 3.
 State championship teams, state runner-up teams (NSAA sanctioned sport).

-3. Activities
+III.
+Activities

-- A. An individual event champion or runner-up at the state level in any NSAA sanctioned state championship activity. - B. State championship and state runner-up teams or casts (NSAA sanctioned activity). - C. Instrumental music (music distinction).
-All criteria must be met.

-Recipient of at least two superior ratings from district music contest for solo or small group performances.

-Recipient of the John Philip Sousa band award or Louis Armstrong Jazz award.

-Selection into Class C all-state band, orchestra, and/or jazz band

-Selection into two honor bands during high school

-D. Vocal music.
-All criteria must be met.

-Recipient of at least two superior ratings from district music contest for solo or small group performances.

-Recipient of outstanding senior vocal music award.

-Selection into the all-state choir (one year)

-Selection into two honor choirs during high school

-E. FBLA - Elected State Officer or,

-Place in the Top 10 at the national competition or,

-Be a 2-time National Qualifier

-F. FFA - Earn an American Degree Or State Officer Or Qualify for Nationals twice in any competition or proficiency
+- A. NSAA sanctioned state activity one of the criteria must be met. - 1.
+Individual event champion or runner-up at the state level in any state championship - 2.
+State championship and state runner-up teams or casts - B. Instrumental music (music distinction) criteria 1, 2, 3, & 4 must all be met or only criteria 5 must be met. - 1.
+Recipient of at least two superior ratings on solo or small ensemble performances at District Music Contest. - 2.
+Recipient of the John Philip Sousa band award or Louis Armstrong Jazz award. - 3.
+Selection into Class C all-state Wind Ensemble for two years. - 4.
+Selection into two high school honor bands. - 5.
+Selection into NMEA All-State Band, Orchestra, or Jazz Band (one year) - C. Vocal music All criteria must be met. - 1.
+Recipient of at least two superior ratings from district music contest for solo or small group performances. - 2.
+Recipient of outstanding senior vocal music award. - 3.
+Selection into the all-state choir (one year) - 4.
+Selection into two honor choirs during high school - D. FBLA one of the criteria must be met. - 1.
+Elected State Officer - 2.
+Place in the Top 10 at the national competition - 3.
+Be a 2-time National Qualifier - E. FFA one of the criteria must be met. - 1.
+Earn an American Degree - 2.
+State Officer - 3.
+Qualify for Nationals twice in any competition or proficiency.